AsherBarak/angular2fun/README.md

 [Design Documents]

-#Copyright & contributions
+#Contributions & Licensing
-The project is open source and developed in the open and it welcomes contributions of all kinds.
-It is not protected under copyright.
+The project is open source and welcomes contributions of all kinds.
 If you would like to add a new feature, not currently in [the design](./docs/app_design/) please make sure to update the design first.
+It is published under the [WTFPL](http://www.wtfpl.net/) license.

 [Learning goals]:./docs/LEARNING_GOALS.md